 2. Second priority shall be given to other applicants who have satisfied the additional following additional requirements:

 a.)
-With at least three (3) years of current and continuous professional experience in hospital/clinic settings and or as member of a faculty of a recognized School of Nursing.
+With at least three (3) years of current and continuous professional experience in hospital/clinic settings and or a member of a faculty of a recognized School of Nursing.

 b.)
-Preferably with Master in Nursing or at least nine (9) units of post graduate studies leading to Master in Nursing.
+Preferably with a Master in Nursing or at least nine (9) units of postgraduate studies leading to Master in Nursing.